How we screen for disease frustrates me.

 Like any MRI, it’s noisy.
 I did, however, find the Prenuvo experience less noisy, like a dull background noise when I had the headphones on.
 There were a series of breath holds at various times in the session.
 A recorded voice would come into my headphones directing me to breathe and hold my breath.
 It was simple and straightforward.

 The Tech also checked in via my headphones throughout the scan.
-What I thought was helpful were the timechecks.
+What I thought was helpful were the time checks.
 He mentioned “26 minutes to go” at one point, and a very welcomed “just 5 minutes left” just as I was starting to get stiff.
 5 minutes?
 I could do that.
 Before I knew it, the scan was done.

 I slid out of the machine, the Tech removed the head and the torso pieces.
 I got up in my scrubs and headed back to the private room to change back into my clothes.

 Water, snacks and coffee were there waiting for me - and I was definitely ready.
-It took a minute to get reacclimated to the bright Prenuvo office space after being still and in the MRI machine, but after a couple of minutes I felt great.
+It took a minute to get acclimated to the bright Prenuvo office space after being still and in the MRI machine, but after a couple of minutes I felt great.
 My husband came out of his scan and felt slightly disoriented, but some water and food quickly fixed that.
 He is tall and any medical imaging can be a bit cumbersome for him - but he made it out.

 At the checkout counter two folders were waiting for us with next steps.